History of printing: Seals

 The seals had a religious element to them.
-Daoists used seals as healing devices by impressing therapeutic characters onto the flesh of sick people.
+Taoists used seals as healing devices by impressing therapeutic characters onto the flesh of sick people.
 They were also used to stamp food, creating a talismanic character to ward off disease.
-The first evidence of these practices appeared under a Buddhist context in the mid 5th century.
-Centuries later seals were used to create hundreds of Buddha images.
+The first evidence of these practices appeared under a Buddhist context in the mid-5th century.
+Centuries later, seals were used to create hundreds of Buddha images.

-In the West the practice of sealing documents, with an impressed personal, or official insignia, typically from a worn signet ring, became established under the Roman Empire, and continued through the Byzantine, and Holy Roman empires, into the 19th century, when a wet signature became customary.
+In the West the practice of sealing documents with an impressed personal or official insignia, typically from a worn signet ring, became established under the Roman Empire, and continued through the Byzantine and Holy Roman empires, into the 19th century, when a wet signature became customary.

 Stone, clay and bronze blocks

 Stone and bronze blocks have been used to print fabric.
-Archaeological evidence of them have been unearthed at Mawangdui and in the tomb of the King of Nanyue, while block printed fabrics have been discovered at Mashan Zhuanchang in Jiangling, Hubei.
+Archaeological evidence of them has been unearthed at Mawangdui and in the tomb of the King of Nanyue, while block printed fabrics have been discovered at Mashan Zhuanchang in Jiangling, Hubei.

-Pliny the Elder described clay block printing of textiles in 1st century Egypt, with extant Egyptian, Roman, Byzantine, Ukrainian, and Russian examples known, dating from the 4th century CE.
+Pliny the Elder described clay block printing of textiles in 1st-century CE Egypt, with extant Egyptian, Roman, Byzantine, Ukrainian, and Russian examples known, dating from the 4th century CE.
 In the 4th century the practice of creating paper rubbings of stone carvings such as calligraphic models and texts took hold in East Asia.
 Among the earliest evidence of this is a stone inscription cut in mirror image from the early 6th century.

 Woodblock printing

-Woodblock printing (diaoban yinshua 雕版印刷), known as xylography today, was the first method of printing applied to a paper medium.
+Woodblock printing, known as xylography today, was the first method of printing applied to a paper medium.
 It became widely used throughout East Asia both as a method for printing on textiles and later, under the influence of Buddhism, on paper.
-As a method of printing on cloth, the earliest surviving examples from China date to about 220 AD.
+As a method of printing on cloth, the earliest surviving examples from China date to the Han dynasty (before 220 CE).
 Ukiyo-e is the best known type of Japanese woodblock art print.
-Most European uses of the technique on paper are covered by the term woodcut (see below), except for the block-books produced mainly in the fifteenth century.
+Most European uses of the technique on paper are covered by the term woodcut, except for the block books produced mainly in the 15th century.